 Wake County Residents

 Wake County has several sites where residents can drop off their electronics.
-Electronics are accepted at the North Wake Multi-Material Recycling Facility (9029 Deponie Drive, Raleigh, NC 27614) and the South Wake Multi-Material Recycling Facility (6130 Old Smithfield Road, Apex, NC 27502).
-Both facilities are open Monday–Saturday from 8 a.m.–4 p.m.
-Residents can also drop off their electronics at Convenience Centers #1, #4, and #11.
+Residents can drop off their electronics at Multi-Material Recycling Facilities and Convenience Centers #1, #4, and #11.
 Find more information on the county's website.

 Orange County Residents

 Electronic waste is accepted at Orange County's Solid Waste Convenience Centers.
 Items accepted include any data carrying electronics such as computers, computer peripherals, televisions, telephones, CD and DVD players, radio and stereo receivers, fax machines and VCR's.
-Also accepted are audio cassette tapes, compact discs, video cassette tapes, and plastic jewel cases.
+Also accepted are compact discs and plastic jewel cases.

 What items can be recycled?

 Unless otherwise specified, the locations above generally accept most electronic devices with a cord including: computers, laptops, keyboards, mouse, printers, computer monitors, speakers, copiers, scanners, circuit boards, hard drives, computer parts, stereo equipment, tape players, amplifiers, record players, speakers, microwaves, mixers, blenders, telephones, cell phones, fax machines, hair dryers, curling irons, vacuum cleaners, and power tools.

 Students are encouraged to dispose of any unwanted electronics with Duke Recycles or the City of Durham.
 If you have access to a vehicle, Duke Recycles encourages all students to use the information provided for Durham City Residents to dispose of electronics.